leahecole/amma_cal/NOTES.md

 - store squares in a dict
 - when you make a new square, check dict before proceeding

-track square and check for dupes are kind of messed up and the weird three number key isn't working great
+track square and check for dupes are kind of messed up and the weird three number key isn't working great.

+Update - back at it about 10 weeks later.
+This recursion was broken because I was never getting the exception I wanted in my try except.
+I fixed the recursion error, and now I need to fix the drawing.

+Okay so cool recursion error is fixed when I just calculate, but when I go to draw, it's back?
+Mysteries abound.
+Something about the paper.display() function is causing problems.
+Okay no recursion error - but it's not drawing correctly.
+I tried running shapes directly and it's showing up all black.
+I'm also getting a system tk warning which is bad.
+This might be an apple silicon thing.
+Ugh.
+Going to try with Python 3.8 instead of Python 3.9.
+Oh, no, [Python docs](https://www.python.org/download/mac/tcltk/#activetcl-8-5-18-0) say I should do python 3.9.8 or later - I was previously using Python 3.9.1.

+Hmm, no change.
+Right now when I try to run `python shapes.py` I just see black, same with my blanket.
+Is this a weird dark mode thing?
+No. it's not.
+It looks like I'm running tkinter 8.5 with pyenv.
+How can I force it to go 8.6?
+Ugh, I can with homebrew.
+[Thanks, Stackoverflow](https://stackoverflow.com/questions/60469202/unable-to-install-tkinter-with-pyenv-pythons-on-macos)